THE YACHT

 The Interior

 General.
 All joiner work is in accordance with the best boat building practice, using first grade materials.
 Teak with hand rubbed satin finish has been used for all visible wood work.
-Open able floorboards with laid teak veneer provide access to the large bilge with a lot of extra storage space.
+Openable floorboards with laid teak veneer provide access to the large bilge with a lot of extra storage space.
 All visible topsides are laid with teak ribs.
 Overhead panels are lined with vinyl covers.
 Tables, bureaus, seats, dressers etc. have rounded corners.
 The doors have stainless steel chafing pieces and hooks hold the doors in open position.
 Hanging lockers are equipped with rods and hooks and have bottom drawers where possible, and their doors have louvers.
 Drawers are of the drop sash type.
 The masts and the rudder extension are covered by teak.
-All wooden interior finishes were sanded and revarnished in 2010.
-The upholstery was also renewed throughout in 2010.
+All wooden interior finishes were sanded and re-varnished in 2010-12.
+The upholstery was also renewed throughout in 2010-11.

 The guest quarters have a removable access ladder from fo'c'sle to foredeck.
 Two shelves against topsides over berths on both sides.
 Below the berths are the chain locker and the bow thruster.
 Outside the head between the saloon and the fo'c'sle is a vanity area with four large lockers, one for hangers.
 These are used for the storage of foul weather gear, linen, cleaning- and painting accessories etc.